carpentries-incubator/ml4bio-workshop/README.md

 * Testing
 * Interpretation

-### ML models for classification
+### Models for Classification: An Introduction

-* A GUI (developed using Kivy or PyQt framework) with two modes:
+* A GUI (developed using PyQt5) with two modes:
-  * Teaching mode with built-in toy datasets (2D input) and data/model visualization (reference: http://playground.tensorflow.org)
+  * Playground: built-in toy datasets, data/model visualization (reference: http://playground.tensorflow.org)
-  * Production mode with user-supplied datasets and without visualization (reference: https://github.com/gmiaslab/ClassificaIO)
+  * Production: user-supplied datasets, no visualization (reference: https://github.com/gmiaslab/ClassificaIO)
 * Models to be included:
   * Decision trees (viewed as a special case of RF)